carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 - Fully managed, distributed Message Queue service that can be used for micro-services, distributed applications and serverless applications.
 In other words, a temporary repository for messages that are awaiting processing.
 - It **decouples infraestructure** (acts like a buffer between) the software component producing/saving data and the component receiving data for processing.
 - Specification for Standard SQS:
-  - SQS guarantees that your messages will be processed at least once.
+  - SQS guarantees that your **messages will be processed at least once**.
   - Can have unlimited number of messages waiting in queue
   - Default retention period is 4 days (min 1 min. and max 14 days)
   - Can send message upto 256KB in size (To send messages larger than 256 KB -up tp 2GB- using library allows you to send an Amazon SQS message that contains a reference to a message payload in Amazon S3)
   - Unlimited throughput and low latency (<10ms on publish and receive)
-  - Can have duplicate messages (At least once delivery)
+  - **Can have duplicate messages** (At least once delivery)
-  - Can have out of order messages (best effort ordering)
+  - **Can have out of order messages** (best effort ordering)
 - Consumer (can be EC2 instance or lambda function) **poll** the messages in batches (upto 10 messages) and delete them from queue after processing.
 If don’t delete, they stay in Queue and may process multiple times.
+  - Exam Tip: Amazon SQS is pull-based (polling) not push-based (use SNS for push-based).
   - Polling types:
     - Short Polling (`ReceiveMessageWaitTimeSeconds` = 0) - Keeps polling queue looking for work, even if it’s empty.
     - Long Polling (`ReceiveMessageWaitTimeSeconds` > 0) - Reduces the number of empty responses by allowing Amazon SQS to wait until a message is available before sending a response to a ReceiveMessage request, helps to reduce the cost.
-  - Visibility Timeout — Immediately after a message is received, it remains in the queue.
-Amazon SQS doesn't automatically delete the message because it is a distributed system
+  - `Visibility Timeout` — **Immediately after a message is received, it remains in the queue.
+Amazon SQS doesn't automatically delete the message because it is a distributed system**
-    - To prevent other consumers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
+    - To prevent other consumers from processing the message again, Amazon SQS sets a `visibility timeout`, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
 The default visibility timeout for a message is 30 seconds.
-    - Use Case: If you are getting messages delivered twice, the cause could be your visibility timeout is too low.
+    - Exam Tip: If you are getting messages delivered twice, the cause could be your visibility timeout is too low.
-- Exam Tip: Amazon SQS is pull-based (polling) not push-based (use SNS for push-based).
 - Use Cases:
   1. A new application will run across multiple Amazon ECS tasks.
 Front-end application logic will process data and then pass that data to a back-end ECS task to perform further processing and write the data to a datastore.
-The Architect would like to reduce-interdependencies so failures do no impact other components ==> Create an Amazon SQS queue and configure the front-end to add messages to the queue and the back-end to poll the queue for messages.
+How to reduce-interdependencies so failures do no impact other components? ==> Create an Amazon SQS queue and configure the front-end to add messages to the queue and the back-end to poll the queue for messages.
   2. A web application allows users to upload photos.
 The application offers two tiers of service: free and paid.
 Photos uploaded by paid users should be processed before those submitted using the free tier.
 The photos are uploaded to an Amazon S3 bucket which uses an event notification to send the job information to Amazon SQS.
-How to meet the requirements ==> AWS recommend using separate queues when you need to provide prioritization of work.
+How to meet the requirements ? ==> AWS recommend using separate queues when you need to provide prioritization of work.
 The logic can then be implemented at the application layer to prioritize the queue for the paid photos over the queue for the free photos.
-  3. A company is working with a strategic partner that has an application that must be able to send messages to one of the company’s Amazon SQS queues.
+  3. A company is working with a partner that has an application that must be able to send messages to one of the company’s Amazon SQS queues.
 The partner company has its own AWS account.
 How can a Solutions Architect provide least privilege access to the partner? ==> Amazon SQS supports resource-based policies.
 The best way to grant the permissions using the **principle of least privilege** is to use a resource-based policy attached to the SQS queue that grants the partner company’s AWS account the `sqs:SendMessage` privilege.

 #### Types of Queues